-On average, listings lease in the $30's per square foot per year.
-The Fifth and Forbes Corridor region is experiencing a a boost in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 5% rise in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Fifth and Forbes Corridor submarket is going through a a boost in rates.
+In the last 3 months, the median rate increased $30 per sqft per year.

-Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

 In the last 90 days, 105 listings have been listed, so you'll want to check back regularly for new listings.
-About 2% of the office spaces in the Fifth and Forbes Corridor are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 67% of the listings in the Fifth and Forbes Corridor are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 7,100 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 14 stories.
-Most buildings in this market were built in 1916 and are Class B.
+Even though the median size is 5,000 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are around 14 stories.
+Most buildings in this region were built in 1918 and are Class B.